tno-terminology-design/tev2-specifications/docs/spec-tools/12-trrt.md

 ## Processing, Errors and Warnings

 The [TRRT](@) starts by reading its command-line and configuration file.
 If the command-line has a key that is also found in the configuration file, the command-line key-value pair takes precedence.
 The resulting set of key-value pairs is tested for proper syntax and validity.
 Every improper syntax and every invalidity found will be logged.
 Improper syntax may be e.g. an invalid [globpattern](https://en.wikipedia.org/wiki/Glob_(programming)#Syntax).
-Invalidities include non-existing directories or files, lack of write-permissions where needed, etc.
+Invalid conditions include non-existing directories or files, lack of write-permissions where needed, etc.

 Then, the [TRRT](@) reads the specified input files (in arbitrary order), and for each of them, produces an output file that is the same as the input file except for the fact that all [TermRefs](@) have been replaced with regular [markdown links](https://www.markdownguide.org/basic-syntax/#links), and (optionally) with additional texts that are to be used by third-party rendering tools for enhanced rendering of such links.
 An example of this would be text that can be used to enhance a link with a popup that contains the definition, or a description of the [term](@) that is being referenced.

-The [TRRT](@) logs every error- and/or warning condition that it comes across while processing its configuration file, commandline parameters, and input files, in a way that helps tool-operators and document [authors](@) to identify and fix such conditions.
+The [TRRT](@) logs every error- and/or warning condition that it comes across while processing its configuration file, command-line parameters, and input files, in a way that helps tool-operators and document [authors](@) to identify and fix such conditions.

 ## Deploying the Tool